-Further reading & references
+Further reading and references

-- Nasolacrimal duct obstruction (nasolacrimal drainage dysfunction); College of Optometrists (Feb 2012)
+Nasolacrimal duct obstruction (nasolacrimal drainage dysfunction); College of Optometrists, March 2016

 Resolution of congenital nasolacrimal duct obstruction with nonsurgical management; Arch Ophthalmol.
-2012 Jun 130(6):730-4. doi: 10.1001/archophthalmol.2012.454.
+2012 Jun130(6):730-4. doi: 10.1001/archophthalmol.2012.454.

 Takahashi Y, Kakizaki H, Chan WO, et al; Management of congenital nasolacrimal duct obstruction.
 Acta Ophthalmol.
 2009 Jul 21.

 Disclaimer: This article is for information only and should not be used for the diagnosis or treatment of medical conditions.
-EMIS has used all reasonable care in compiling the information but make no warranty as to its accuracy.
+Patient Platform Limited has used all reasonable care in compiling the information but make no warranty as to its accuracy.
 Consult a doctor or other health care professional for diagnosis and treatment of medical conditions.
 For details see our conditions.